 Become a PDOS Volunteer

-Are you available to work with our community for a day?
+Are you a JHU student, staff, faculty or alumni and interested in working with our community for a day?
 Volunteers make this event a success!
 In order to make President’s Day of Service run smoothly, the Center for Social Concern is looking for your participation.